-Britain said it summoned Russian Ambassador Alexander Yakovenko in to clarify the reports of the Russian incursion.
+In Moscow, a spokesman for the Russian Defense Ministry insisted that no Russian military vehicles were destroyed because none had crossed into Ukraine.
+Yet Britain said it summoned Russian Ambassador Alexander Yakovenko in to clarify reports of the Russian incursion.

 Markets sold off heavily Friday, spooked by thought of Ukrainian troops engaging with Russia forces inside Ukraine.
-Germany's DAX, which had been trading over 1 percent higher, ended the day 1.4 percent lower.
-The benchmark price of oil was up over $1 to $96.70 per barrel.
+Germany’s DAX, which had been trading more than 1 percent higher, ended the day 1.4 percent lower.

 After days of controversy, Russia nominally consented to let Ukrainian officials inspect the convoy while it was still on Russian soil and agreed that the Red Cross would distribute the goods in Ukraine’s region of Luhansk.